j-buss/AutomateTheBoringStuffTutorial/chapter04/README.md

 - sort(): sorts items in list in place; reverse=True; key=str.lower

 ------
-# Chapter X - Practice Questions
+# Chapter 4 - Practice Questions
 Q:1.
 What is []?

 ##### that is an empty list